 Informal sector also plays a key role in the local economy.
 Informal trading is more prevalent in the taxi ranks with hawkers lining their products on the pavements.
 Giyani has approximately 800 hawkers who are having some formal agreement with the municipality; however the municipality is updating the data base.
 Currently the by-laws are not being implemented and this has a negative environmental impact and puts a strain on the cleaning services provided by the municipality.
 There is currently no infrastructure such as sanitation and water for hawkers operating within the CBD.
+The informal sector in Giyani is one of the fastest growing economic contributor towards sustainable growth in the municipality, it contributes more than 20% of gross domestic products in Giyani.
+This sector needs to be regulated in order for the municipality to realize its full potential in terms of job creation and economic development

 1.2.4.7.
-Challenges: LED
+Challenges.
+LED

 - Infrastructure development

 - Lack of Business investment, attraction, and retention strategies

 - Lack Value chain

 - Lack of enforcement of by-laws

 - Budget constraints

 - Lack of municipal property for economic development

 - Distance to the markets

-- Lack of land for development
+• Lack of land for development

 1.2.5.
-KPA 5: FINANCIAL VIABILITY
+KPA 5.
+FINANCIAL VIABILITY